 Editors’ note: This is the second in a series of three articles on frying.
-Part 1, “How To Ensure Quality in Fried Foods,” was published in the June/July issue of FQ&S, and Part 3 will be published in the October/November issue.
+Part 1, “How To Ensure Quality in Fried Foods,” was published in the June/July issue of FQ&S, and Part 3, “An Overview of Oil Filtration for Frying Foods,” was published in the October/November issue.

 In 1991, Blumenthal and Stier stated that optimum frying occurs when the frying process is economic and superior quality fried food is produced.
 The best means for evaluating a frying operation, whether an operator is a food processor or producing fried food in a restaurant environment, is to conduct a comprehensive frying study.
 It is simply not possible to optimize a system if the fryer operator does not understand the system or does not understand that a fryer operation is a system.
 Components of the system are the fryer, the food, and the people operating the system.
 In addition, frying is the most dynamic food preparation system around, given that the frying oil is constantly changing, thanks to the interactions of food, water, temperature, oxygen, and the condition of the fryer.